 In this example, since the cross-zoning for Release Circuit 1 (Zone 1) is being displayed, Yes is shown for Zone 1 which is cross-zoned with Zone 2.
 Zone 2 displays Yes since it is cross-zoned with Zone 1.
-The remaining zones display NO or N/A for no cross-zoning to Zone 1.
-By pressing the number key corresponding to the desired zone, the display for that zone will toggle between Yes and No indicating cross-zoning to Zone 1 or no cross-zoning to Zone 1.
+Zone 3 displays No for no cross-zoning.
+Zone 4 displays N/A since it is an Abort Switch.
+Zone 5 displays No for cross-zoning.
+Zone 6 is a supervisory and displays N/A. By pressing the number key corresponding to the desired zone, the display for that zone will toggle between Yes and No indicating cross-zoning to Zone 1 or no cross-zoning to Zone 1.